bgamari/ghc-wiki-import/commentary/libraries.md

 For the most part we simply assume that the bootstrap compiler already has the boot packages installed.
 The **Zero-boot Packages** are a set of packages for which this assumption does not hold.
+Two reasons dominate:

-For example, for certain fast-moving boot packages (eg Cabal), we don't want to rely on the user having installed a bang-up-to-date version of the package.
+- For certain fast-moving boot packages (eg Cabal), we don't want to rely on the user having installed a bang-up-to-date version of the package.
+- The only packages that we can "assume that the bootstrap compiler already has" are those packages that come with GHC itself; i.e. the installed boot packages.

 So we begin the entire build process by installing the zero-boot packages in the bootstrap compiler.
 (This installation is purely local to the build tree.)

 As time goes on, a Zero-boot package may become an ordinary boot package, because the bootstrap compiler is expected to have (a sufficiently up to date) version of the package already.
+Remember that we support bootstrapping with two previous versions of GHC.